tsackton/taelgar/Cosmology/Gods/High Gods/Ako.md

+# Ako

 The name for the high god in the *kestavo* tradition.